rapid7/insightconnect-plugins/mcafee_atd/help.md

 # Key Features

-* Verify blacklisted and whitelisted hash values
+* Check if a hash is blacklisted

 # Requirements